 The information obtained is then considered before a determination is made on whether the practice is operating in accordance with the relevant legislation and minimum standards.
 Examples of good practice are acknowledged and any areas for improvement are discussed with the person in charge and detailed in the Quality Improvement Plan (QIP).

-4.0 What people told us about the care and treatment?
+4.0 What people told us about the practice?

-We issued posters to the registered provider prior to the inspection inviting patients and members of the dental team to complete an electronic questionnaire.
+We issued posters to the practice prior to the inspection inviting patients and staff to complete an electronic questionnaire.